-Upon preliminary investigations, the Director of Community Standards may determine that the incident referral does not meet the full criteria of a violation of the Student Code of Conduct.
+Upon preliminary investigations, the Assistant Dean of Student Life/Director of Community Standards may determine that the incident referral does not meet the full criteria of a violation of the Student Code of Conduct.
 In this circumstance, the student will be officially notified of the violations that could have been assessed and is provided with the opportunity for policy review.